sebastianotronto/aoc/2025/README.md

 - at first I wrote a solution that did not handle overlaps, then one that can only handle single overlaps, and finally one that works in every case.
 My final solution is quite straightforward.

+### Day 6: Trash Compactor

+Part 1 was easy, but I struggled with part 2.

+I had to solve this while travelling, which did not help, but that was not the main issue.
+The problem was that for whatever reason my script did not copy the whitespaces correctly from the sample input in the web page, so I was left wondering how the heck am I supposed to align the numbers.
+After more than an hour and after changing train, I figured out the error and I was able to solve this elementary school problem.
+Much smart, very accomplishment.

+This year so far the only problems that took me more than 30 minutes are this and the first one, not exactly the hardest problems imaginable.